 "It was important for us to know that she had read our newsletter and that she cares enough to want to support our branch on her weekend," Cheryl said.

 Sally, who is training for London's Royal Parks Half Marathon in October, congratulated branch member Keiron Henderson for completing the 10k Regent's Park run, which he was down to do with Cheryl until she broke her ankle in a training accident while on holiday.

-"I turned up on the day to wave Keiron off in my very stylish stormtrooper style air boot," said Cheryl, adding, "It was a beautiful early Autumn day, but it was very frustrating to see Keiron running without me as I had been looking foward to beating him."
+"I turned up on the day to wave Keiron off in my very stylish stormtrooper style air boot," said Cheryl, adding, "It was a beautiful early Autumn day, but it was very frustrating to see Keiron running without me as I had been looking forward to beating him."